 On the day of her baby shower, Melissa Sisler went into labor with her son, Courtland, at 31 weeks pregnant.
-Both surprised and worried, Sisler immediately went to MU Health Care’s Women’s and Children’s Hospital.
+Both surprised and worried, Sisler immediately went to MU Health Care’s Family Birth Center.
 After three hours of pushing, her son wasn’t moving in the birth canal and Sisler was exhausted.
 She and her doctor decided it was time to pursue a C-section.
 As a nurse, Sisler knew premature babies had higher risks for complications but his APGAR signs were good.

 Because he was born prematurely, he needed help breathing and was admitted to the neonatal intensive care unit (NICU).
 After about 24 hours Courtland’s doctors and nurses noticed something wasn’t right with Courtland’s left arm and leg, and an MRI showed he had suffered a stroke in the right side of his brain.
 Due to the stroke, his early birth, and other medical needs, he spent 58 days in the NICU.